 - The library planning committee.
 If your school has appointed one then ensure you have a place on it!
 After all they are designing your space, and no-one knows better than you how it should work!

 - Visit other libraries.
 Many LIPSSEE members have recently refurbished their libraries so do arrange to view as many as you can to obtain ideas.
-Also discuss with the respective librarians any pitfalls that may have encountered.
+Take the opportunity to discuss any pitfalls that they may have encountered along the way.

 - Consult staff and children.
 It is important to discover how library users view their library and what they would like to see in their new space